liqotech/liqo/docs/advanced/peering/inter-cluster-network.md

 ## Manual on cluster couple

-When you have access to both clusters, you can configure the network connectivity for all the successive peering creations.
+When you have access to both clusters, you can configure the inter-cluster network connectivity via the `liqoctl network` command.

+Note that when you use the `liqoctl network` command, the remote kubeconfig/context provided as argument, is the one of the cluster where we want to configure the server gateway of Wireguard tunnel.

-First, you need to initialize the network:
+The first step to configure network is initializing the network:

 ```bash
 liqoctl network init \